davidaparicio/go-course-beginner/day1.md

 )
 ```

-* RHS expression is implicitly reused within the constant block
+* The right-hand-side expression is implicitly reused within the constant block
 * `iota` evaluates to `0`, then `1`, then `2`, etc.

 ---